The apostle John records Jesus’ last moments of life on the cross in John 19:28-30.

 After this, Jesus, knowing that all was now finished, said (to fulfill the Scripture), “I thirst.”
 A jar full of sour wine stood there, so they put a sponge full of the sour wine on a hyssop branch and held it to his mouth.
 When Jesus had received the sour wine, he said, “It is finished,” and he bowed his head and gave up his spirit.

 Christians who read this passage should take note of the fact that when Jesus died, He did not passively slump into lifelessness with His chin falling upon His chest like anyone else who dies.
-Scripture clearly teaches us that Jesus, of His own volition, “bowed his head” while still alive and then voluntarily gave His life as Scripture states it “he…gave up his spirit.”
+Scripture clearly teaches us that Jesus, of His own volition, “bowed his head” while still alive and then voluntarily gave His life as Scripture states, “he…gave up his spirit.”

 CONTEXT